What is an SEO Strategy?

 Common Mistakes to Avoid in SEO Strategies

-When planning your SEO strategy, you should make sure to avoid these common mistakes for a healthy and well-optimised website:
+When planning your SEO strategy, you should make sure to avoid these common mistakes for a healthy and well-optimised website:- Keyword stuffing or over-optimising content

 - Ignoring technical SEO (site speed, mobile usability, indexing issues)